 Roasting sunchokes to crispy perfection is easy and requires very little hands-on time!
 Sunchokes have a lovely, delicate, sweet flavor for a root vegetable and taste great when roasted.

-Sunchokes, also called Jerusalem artichokes, are the tuberous root of a type of sunflower.
-They're not artichokes, nor do they have anything to do with Jerusalem—Native Americans first cultivated them, and early European colonists thought they had a similar flavor to artichokes.
+Sunchokes, also called Jerusalem artichokes, are a tuberous root of a type of sunflower.
+I love that their name is such a misnomer - they're not artichokes, nor do they have anything to do with Jerusalem!
+Native Americans first cultivated them, and early European colonists thought they had a similar flavor to artichokes (which I would agree with).

 While sunchokes are not the easiest vegetable to find, they are worth making if you can get your hands on some!
 They are often mashed or used in soups, but I like them best sliced and roasted.